Eco-Flow/synteny/README.md

 #Notice one - for Nextflow options, and two -- for pipeline options.

+This is what the input template looks like (Example.csv):

+`D_melanogaster,GCF_000001215.4
+A_mellifera,GCF_003254395.2`

+You can also run your own genomes through this program (or mixed with NCBI ones), using the following format:\

+`B_impatiens,/Users/cwyatt/Desktop/B_impatiens_Genome.fasta,/Users/cwyatt/Desktop/B_impatiens.gff
+A_mellifera,GCF_003254395.2`

+Where NCBI input has two comma separated columns and your own data has three coloumns (Name, Genome.fasta and GFF file).

 # Run with Gitpod

 Prerequistites : A browser (Ideally, Chrome or Firefox \[tested\]) and a Github account.